timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC10 - Update Order Status**

-Guarantees: The order status will be updated.
+Guarantees: The order status will be updated only if the order exist in the system and the new status is of chronological order.

 **MSS**